 In addition, every issue of a periodical has its own potential copyright, not the title as a whole, so every issue of interest needs independent verification.

-For books published from 1950 to 1963, the US Copyright Office has a searchable database, which is a lot less frustrating to work with than reading through PDFs hoping that some clerk didn’t get alphabetize his or her list incorrectly.
+For books published from 1950 to 1963, the US Copyright Office has a searchable database, which is a lot less frustrating to work with than reading through PDFs hoping that some overworked clerk didn’t alphabetize their list incorrectly.
 Search for what you want (with the same disclaimer above, regarding typos), and if whatever you’re searching for comes back with a number (to the right) starting with an R, that’s a renewal.

 Did you notice that I mentioned 1950 for both searches?
 The year that copyright records went digital…not all of the copyright records went digital.
 So, if the work you’re interested in was published in 1950, you have the great pleasure of searching in both places.